 My main reason for taking the G1X Mark II along was to see how it performed as a good travel camera.
 It's quite a bit smaller than DSLR cameras, even the World's smallest the Canon SL1.

-High ISO Performance - This was a pleasant surprise.
+HIGH ISO PERFORMANCE - This was a pleasant surprise.
 Due primarily to the large sensor size and the Digic 6 processor.
+I can't rate it as excellent, but it was definitely good and better than I thought it would be.

-WiFi Button - I don't use Wifi at this point in my photography career so this is not important to me, but might be to you.
+WIFI BUTTON.
+The placement of the WiFi button is bad and gets hit unintentionally.
+I don't use Wifi at this point in my photography career so this is not important to me, but might be to you.
 I think Canon was trying to make this camera a "social media" sharing camera.

 I don't think they succeeding because the set-up is cumbersome and social media sharing photographers look for super-easy convenience.

-The G1X Mark II Grip - It's definitiely better than the G11's grip, but I would like a little bigger mound to grip the camera.
+G1X MARK II GRIP.
+It's definitely better than the G11's grip, but I would like a little bigger mound to grip the camera.
 Apparently Canon surveyed customers and they chose the leaner grip that determined the standard design.

 I guess I am not the typical user.
 The optional Canon grip sells for $30 and I may buy one when when a third party manufacturer offers them.